JamesWoolfenden/dev-helpers/README.md

 pre-commit install
 ```

-The Hooks used are suitable for cross platform terraform use.
+The Hooks used are suitable for cross platform Terraform use.

 # Advanced